 The Thirteen Colonies on the Atlantic coast of North America, founded in the 17th and 18th centuries, were part of Britain’s possessions in the New World.

 In the early years, the Thirteen Colonies had a high degree of self-governance and active local elections, and they resisted London’s demands for more control.
-The French and Indian War (1754–63) against France and its Indian allies led to growing tensions between Britain and the colonies, who in the 1750s began collaborating with one another instead of dealing directly with Britain.
-These inter-colonial activities cultivated a sense of shared American identity and led to calls for protection of the colonists’ “Rights as Englishmen.”
+The French and Indian War (1754–63) against France and its Indian allies led to growing tensions between Britain and the colonies, who, in the 1750s, began collaborating with one another instead of dealing directly with Britain.
+These inter-colonial activities cultivated a sense of shared American identity and led to calls for the protection of the colonists’ “Rights as Englishmen.”

 However, until the end of the French and Indian War in 1763, few colonists objected to their place in the British Empire.
 In fact, colonists in British America reaped many benefits from the British imperial system and bore few costs for those benefits.
 Indeed, until the early 1760s, the British mostly left their American colonies alone.
 However, the French and Indian War changed everything.
-Although Britain eventually achieved victory over France and its allies, victory had come at great cost.
+Although Britain eventually achieved victory over France and its allies, victory had come at a great cost.
 A staggering war debt influenced many British policies over the next decade.
 Attempts to raise money by reforming colonial administration, enforcing tax laws, and placing troops in America led directly to conflict with colonists.
 By the mid-1770s, relations between Americans and the British administration had become strained and acrimonious.
 Grievances with the British government led to the American Revolution, in which the colonies collaborated in forming the Continental Congress.
 The colonists fought the American Revolutionary War (1775–83) with the aid of France and, to a significantly smaller degree, the Dutch Republic and Spain.

 Compiled by Kathy Alexander/Legends of America, updated January 2023.